 The Sutherland Shire Literary competition aims to promote the diverse cultural heritage of the Sutherland Shire whilst contributing to the rich tradition of literary practice in Australia.

 Congratulations to the winners of the 2018 Sutherland Shire Literary Competition.
 The winners were announced at an awards presentation on Tuesday, 21 August 2018 at Hazelhurst Arts Centre.
-Read the winning entries below.
+Read the winning entries or download the magazine below.

 "Remember," said my sister Jan, "the boys who lived next door —